 Encourage your clients to dream bigger, to find massive dreams that have massive challenges, and leverage you, their coach, to overcome them.

 The 10x leap takes both you and your client to a different dimension of thought and, by doing so, creates bigger dreams, bigger motivations, and a bigger life.

 Element #4: Leadership

 Exponential coaching requires this element of leadership from two perspectives: being the leader and knowing when to become a follower.

 You must be truly humble, open-hearted, and be willing to learn from other people, anywhere, at any time.
-It also means you might have to share hard lessons, be honest, and vulnerable enough to share that you are also on this journey and have made mistakes too.
+It also means you might have to share hard lessons, be honest, and be vulnerable enough to share that you are also on this journey and have made mistakes too.

-Share your own struggles and learnings if it helps your client at any point of your coaching journey.
+Share your own struggles and learnings if it helps your client at any point in your coaching journey.
 And remember, your role is not to tell your client what they want to hear, but what they need to hear.